-In my multimedia practice I let ideas direct form, working primarily in photography and installation, as well as with text and language.
+In her multimedia practice Olga Lamm lets ideas direct form, working primarily in photography and installation, as well as with text and language.
 Drag queens, cemeteries, entry ways, dolls, mannequins, imaginary landscapes, and metaphysical word-plays are motifs employed for their metaphorical import, representing my interest in themes of identity and transformation.

-For example, by inserting Wigstock participants into brightly saturated, bucolic landscapes (Journey, 2001), I emphasize the artifice of persona utilizing digital collage.
-And in subjecting photographs of animals in their natural habitat to a thermal imaging effect (Visual Awareness, 2006) while embedding them with audio waveforms, I examine the impact of current and future technology on nature.
+For example, by inserting Wigstock participants into brightly saturated, bucolic landscapes Journey (2001), she emphasizes the artifice of persona utilizing digital collage.
+And in subjecting photographs of animals in their natural habitat to a thermal imaging effect in Visual Awareness (2006) while embedding them with audio waveforms, she examines the impact of current and future technology on nature.